Life in Peru

 Local wines have improved greatly over the years.
 The best local labels are Tabernero, Tacama, Ocucaje and Vista Alegre.
-Pisco is also very popular.

 Where to Eat & Drink

-For the most part, restaurants in Peru are a community affair, and local places will cater to a combination of families, tourists, teenagers and packs of chatty businessmen.
+For the most part, restaurants in Peru are a community affair, and local places will cater to a combination of families, tourists, teenagers and packs of chatty businesspeople.
 At lunchtime, many eateries offer a menú – a set meal consisting of two or three courses.
 This is generally good value.
 (Note: if you request the menú, you’ll get the special.
 If you want the menu, ask for la carta.)